 Have a dinner on the 59. floor

 The best place to enjoy the night 360° panoramic view while eating the most delicious food is a Moon Bar & Vertigo Grill restaurant.
-This fine dining restaurant on the rooftop of one of the Bangkok’s skyscrapers is definitely not a budget eat, but it’s still a great value for money when you keep in mind the service, food and the atmosphere with the most spectacular view of the Bangkok.
+This fine dining restaurant on the rooftop of one of the Bangkok’s skyscrapers is definitely not a budget eat, but it’s still a great value for money when you keep in mind the service, food and the atmosphere with the most spectacular city view.

 Have a jazz night